KingRocker/Java/README.md

 # Java

-This is projects I've done in java at Capacity and played around with.
+This is projects I've done in java at Capaciti and played around with.